Subscribe to updates

 Children's Select Committee - Wednesday 21 January 2026 10.30 am

-January 21, 2026 at 10:30 am View on council website Watch video of meetingSummary
+January 21, 2026 at 10:30 am Children's Select Committee View on council website Watch video of meetingSummary

-The Children's Select Committee of Wiltshire Council was scheduled to discuss a range of important topics, including school attendance, support for young people not in education, employment, or training (NEET), and the outcomes of a targeted free swimming trial.
-The committee was also set to receive updates from the Department for Education and review the council's forward work programme.
+The Children's Select Committee of Wiltshire Council was scheduled to discuss a range of important topics concerning young people in the county.
+Key areas of focus included school attendance, support for young people not in education, employment, or training (NEET), and a review of a targeted free swimming trial aimed at improving physical activity among children from low-income families.
+The committee was also set to receive updates from the Department for Education (DfE) and review the council's forward work programme.

 School Attendance

-The committee was scheduled to receive a summary of progress towards the implementation of statutory guidance on school attendance, specifically the Working Together to Improve School Attendance 2024
+The committee was scheduled to receive a summary of progress towards the implementation of statutory guidance, Working Together to Improve School Attendance 2024,

 Department for Education (DfE) Updates

-An update on developments relating to children's services arising from the Department for Education between November 2025 and January 2026 was scheduled.
-This included information on British brands backing free breakfast clubs, with three Wiltshire schools participating in a pilot scheme.
-Guidance on providing supported internships for young people with an Education, Health and Care (EHC) plan was also to be discussed, noting Wiltshire's ongoing partnership with Wiltshire College and plans for a new offer with Fairfield College.
-The committee was to be informed about government actions to tackle childhood obesity and new curriculum plans aimed at equipping young people with skills for life and work.
-Additionally, an update on the roadmap to improve school attendance levels, including individual school targets, was to be presented, alongside findings from a survey on pupil experiences in school for the academic year 2024-2025.
-Finally, a policy paper on maximising value for pupils was to be reviewed.
+An update on developments relating to children's services arising from the Department for Education between November 2025 and January 2026 was scheduled for discussion.
+This included information on British brands backing free breakfast clubs, with specific Wiltshire schools participating in a pilot scheme.
+Guidance on providing supported internships for young people with an Education, Health and Care (EHC) plan was also to be reviewed, alongside Wiltshire's position on this initiative, which has seen a stable success rate in moving young people into employment.
+The committee was also to be informed about government actions to tackle childhood obesity and new curriculum plans aimed at equipping young people with skills for life and work.
+Finally, an update on the Education Secretary's roadmap to improve attendance levels was to be presented, detailing expectations for individual school attendance targets.

 Not in Education, Employment or Training (NEET) Annual Report 2024/2025